GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         Alternatively, follow [Ubuntu's official full verification process](https://tutorials.ubuntu.com/tutorial/tutorial-how-to-verify-ubuntu#0).

-        It's not important to check every single character when visually verifying a fingerprint.
-It's sufficient to check the **first 8 characters, last 8 characters, and a few somewhere in the middle.**
+        It is not important to check every single character when visually verifying a fingerprint.
+It is sufficient to check the **first 8 characters, last 8 characters, and a few somewhere in the middle.**

         Technical details: The GPG verification of some fingerprints in the